-Select the relative location from the 'Add New 2D Map View' drop down menu, and press the Add Map View... button to add a new 2D map view.
+Select the map type for the new map view from the 'Add New Map View' drop down menu (2D, 3D or Path Profile), indicate the map position relative to the selected map view or window group from the next drop down menu.
 The default position for the new map view will be to the right of the Main Map Window.

-The Primary Map view is the dominant 2D view that is the one chosen for display controls like 2D/3D linking.
+The Primary Map view is the dominant 2D view that is the one chosen for things like 2D/3D linking.

 To add a map view choose the type of view, and location.
 Then highlight the existing map view or group to base the positioning on, and click the Add Map View... button.